 Location: Mara Porini is in the Ol Kinyei Conservancy, about 18kms from the Masai Mara National Reserve.
 It is approximately a 4-hour drive from Nairobi and has its own airstrip for quick and easy access.
 The Siana airstrip, which is used by scheduled flights between Nairobi and Mara, is just 16kms away.

-Activities: You’ll be offered morning, afternoon and night game drives in both Ol Kinyei and Naboisho Conservancies in shared 4x4 vehicles, Maasai-escorted nature walks, bush breakfasts and sundowners.
+Activities: You will be offered morning, afternoon and night game drives in both Ol Kinyei and Naboisho Conservancies in shared 4x4 vehicles, Maasai-escorted nature walks, bush breakfasts and sundowners.
 You can spend a full day in the Masai Mara Reserve with a picnic lunch.

 Facilities: There is a central mess and lounge tent set on a raised area.
 In this relaxed space you'll spend time between drives and walks, chatting to guests, catching up with reading and enjoying fine food and drink.
 The camp manager has facilities for re-charging batteries and will do so on request.

-Dining: You’ll enjoy tasty home-cooked meals and freshly baked bread.
+Dining: You can enjoy tasty home-cooked meals and freshly baked bread.
 Meals are eaten communally with other guests around the large table.

 Children: Children aged 8 years and over are welcome.